CVUA-RRW/FooDMe/docs/userguide/installation.md

 !!! warning

     The `.tests` folder might be hidden on your file explorer.
-If you don´t see it, enable `view hidden file` in the options.
+If you don´t see it, enable 'view hidden files' in the options.

 Feel free to explore the files produced by this first run in the `.tests` folder.
 More details about the [output](results.md) and the [use of snakemake](run.md) will be given in the later sections